aka411/WebGLEngine/README.md

 This is a custom 3D game engine that i having been writing in pure JavaScript without using any libraries.It uses WebGL2 as the rendering API.

 Entity–component–system (ECS) architectural design pattern is used in designing the game engine.
-It also features a custom written physics engine for handling object collision and response.Below you can see a demo scene from the engine.The camera rotation is done using quaternions.
+It also features a custom written physics engine for handling object collision and response.Below you can see a demo scene from the engine.
 ![Demo](https://github.com/aka411/WebGLEngine/blob/main/demo.gif)
+The camera rotation is done using quaternions.

 ## Current Features
 - A geometry generator for generating sphere and plane geometries.